 - Acute hyphema

-- A punctured eyeball – a serious injury that can lead to blindness after a sharp object stabs the eye
+- A punctured eyeball – a serious injury that can lead to blindness after a sharp object such as a piece of glass stabs the eye

 - Any form of eye injury caused by incorrect PPE

 The Reporting of Injuries, Diseases, and Dangerous Occurrences Regulations (RIDDOR) is a piece of legislation that requires serious injuries at work to be reported.
 Using statistics from these reports for non-fatal injuries to employees in Great Britain by nature of injury during 2020/21 we have produced the graph below.

 Our chart compares a handful of common injury types and shows that thankfully, sight reduction or loss is quite low at 106 compared to 456 amputations, 983 burns, 937 dislocations, and 788 cases of concussion or internal injury.

 It can be possible for you to get help with medical expenses as part of your eye injury at work claim.
 Immediate funds such as this are very important with eye injuries as it can be very troublesome trying to function normally with diminished vision.
 In this way, compensation could provide you with the financial resources to seek immediate eye surgery or essential specialist treatments and make the future a clearer place again.